SCHOLARSHIPS & BURSARIES

 Downe House is highly committed to opening its access to the education it offers to those girls who would otherwise be denied the opportunity of a boarding experience of the highest calibre and quality.
 In particular we want to increase our bursary provision so that the girls can benefit from the academic, cultural, sporting and social experiences that Downe House provides.

-In 2015-2016 acacemic year, over 24 girls benefited from full and partial means-tested bursaries.
+In 2017-2018, 22 girls benefited from full and partial means-tested bursaries.
 Financial help towards the payment of fees in cases of proven need is available at all points of entry to Downe House.
 This assistance is available in the form of bursaries which vary in size according to circumstances; some may be as high as 100% plus an allowance towards School extras.
 Bursaries are means tested and awarded to pupils who are likely to gain most from a Downe House education and who will contribute fully to the life of the School.
 The pupils in question must satisfy the academic entry requirements and continue to work to capacity as they progress throughout the School.
 Parents who feel that they may need the support of a bursary are encouraged to discuss the matter with the School well in advance of the due date of entry.

 For more information about Bursaries, please click here.